sbvoxel/vscode-sc/README.txt

 // and displayed in vscode's extension view.
 // So we should have a parent directory that includes this.

+// TODO: I'm not noticing the Golang people point to a language-configuration.json

+// Because Golang people have put effort into their stuff, presumably, we'll copy
+// them.
+They don't have a grammar for their base language, only for special files.
+// This indicates they are relying on LSP server.
+So we'll do that.
+(TODO)

 First steps:

     npm install -g @vscode/vsce